xNS5/Axe-Core-Enhancements/README.md

 This project will expand on the Axe Browser Extension's current capabilities to allow Wadke Consulting an easier way to test the accessibility of their clients webpages.
 The program will include the ability to test multiple pages and specify which level of criteria it meets based on Web Content Accessibility Guidelines.
 The results will then be exported to an interface where the user can edit or add in other violations.
 Each WCAG violation will have a template response.
 Once the user is satisfied with the results, the data can be exported to a CSV file.

+Please note that there are some dependency vulnerabilities in this project, so upgrade them at your own risk.

 # System Requirements

 * Node.js: >16.0